Comparison

 • SCP and S3 support.
 FTPie doesn't support either today.
 If you need SCP for legacy systems or S3 for AWS workflows, WinSCP has you covered.

 • Completely free.
 No connection limits, no paid tiers.
 WinSCP is fully open-source and free for everything.
-FTPie's free plan limits you to one FTP/FTPS connection.
+FTPie's free plan covers up to 3 FTP/FTPS/SFTP connections (cloud is Pro).

 • Battle-tested with SSH.
 Two decades of handling every SSH server quirk imaginable.
 Host key verification, keyboard-interactive auth, SSH tunneling - it's all there and well-tested.